 Georgia Stay at Home Order and Guidance for Businesses

-Gov. Brian Kemp has extended the statewide shelter-at-home order until April 30, 2020.
+The governor previously extended the statewide shelter-at-home order until April 30, 2020.

 The term "Critical Infrastructure" refers to businesses, establishments, corporations, non-profit corporations, and organizations as defined by the U.S. Department of Homeland Security as "essential critical infrastructure workforce" in guidance dated March 19, 2020, and revised on March 28, 2020, and those suppliers which provide essential goods and services to the critical infrastructure workforce as well as entities that provide legal services, home hospice, and non-profit corporations or non-profit organizations that offer food distribution or other health or mental health services.
 The operation of Critical Infrastructure shall not be impeded by county, municipal, or local ordinance.

 Hawaii Office of the Governor (Home Page)

 Gov. David Ige extended the stay at home order, originally set to expire on April 30, for an additional 14 days as the state begins its next phase for reopening, according to a news release.

 Under the original proclamation, individuals may leave their home or place of residence only for essential activities, to engage in essential businesses and operations, and only if their work cannot be conducted through remote technology from home.

 All businesses or operations not identified by the U.S. Department of Homeland Security as "essential critical infrastructure workforce" must cease.

 Idaho Stay at Home Order and Business Guidance